First dates can be stressful. And coming up with first date questions without sounding like you are interrogating your date can be tough

 As I said before about reflecting, we are now, sometimes considering our own mortality.
 It’s really scary to think that none of us know if we are still going to be here next week, next month or next year.
 You can’t tell someone you are sorry or that you love them, miss them, wish you could still chat to them if they are gone.
 Reach out.
 Just a simple text saying you hope they are ok.
 That’s all it takes.
 And if they don’t respond then you’ve done your bit.
 And if they do respond, as I said, you don’t have to be the best of friends, but you are acknowledging that the past is gone, and the future is far more important.
 Starting with now.

 I know some things are unforgivable and you shouldn’t ever lower your standards.
 But it really is time to put aside petty arguments and squabbles.
 Do they really matter in the greater scheme of things?

-If you are off work, sat at home with not much to do, there are loads of great organisations that are crying out for help.
-From the NHS to the local foodbanks.
+If you are off work, sitting at home with not much to do, there are loads of great organisations that are crying out for help.
+From the NHS to the local food banks.
 And sometimes you don’t even need to leave your home to help out.